janaSunrise/ZeroCOM/README.md

 ## Future plans, Bugs and Issues

-For the Future plans and more, check out Kanban board: https://github.com/janaSunrise/ZeroCOM/projects/
+For the future plans and more, check out the project board: https://github.com/janaSunrise/ZeroCOM/projects/.

-To check the Bugs and Issues we face currently in the application, Check here: https://github.com/janaSunrise/ZeroCOM/issues
+To check the bugs and issues currently in the code, check here: https://github.com/janaSunrise/ZeroCOM/issues

 ## 🤝 Contributing